 Understanding Osteoarthritis: Osteoarthritis occurs when the protective cartilage that cushions the ends of bones wears down over time.
 In the knees and hips, this degeneration leads to pain, stiffness, and reduced mobility.
 These joints bear a significant portion of the body’s weight, making them particularly susceptible to wear and tear.

 Symptoms and Progression: The symptoms of osteoarthritis in the knees and hips typically develop gradually and worsen over time.
-Common signs include:
+Common signs include pain during or after movement, stiffness upon waking up or after periods of inactivity, tenderness, loss of flexibility, and the presence of bone spurs.
+These signs collectively reduce mobility and independence.

 Impact on Mobility: As osteoarthritis progresses, the discomfort and stiffness in the knees and hips can lead to a decrease in mobility.
 This can manifest as difficulty in walking, climbing stairs, and even performing daily activities.
 The weakening of the muscles around the joints due to inactivity or pain can further contribute to leg weakness.